awsdocs/amazon-eks-user-guide/doc_source/cni-custom-network.md

    1. Create a unique file for each network interface configuration\.
 Each file must include the following contents with a unique value for `name`\.
 We highly recommend using a value for `name` that matches the Availability Zone of the subnet because this makes deployment of multi\-Availability Zone Auto Scaling groups simpler \(see step 6c below\)\.

       In this example, a file named `us-west-2a.yaml` is created\.
 Replace the *<example values>* \(including *`<>`*\) for `name`, `subnet`, and `securityGroups` with your own values\.
 In this example, we follow best practices and set the value for `name` to the Availability Zone that the subnet is in\.
 If you don't have a specific security group that you want to attach for your pods, you can leave that value empty for now\.
-Later, you will specify the node security group in the ENIConfig\.
+Later, you specify the node security group in the ENIConfig\.

       ```
       apiVersion: crd.k8s.amazonaws.com/v1alpha1